Are you ready to show off your genealogy research in a book? Well, then here are 5 more points showing you how to make a family history book.

-Anyone reading your book, whether a relative or just a casual reader, they may wish to carry on the search for more information on your ancestor.
+Anyone that reads your book, whether a relative or just a casual reader, they may wish to carry on the search for more information on your ancestor.

-If you continually jump around from old age to childhood then this will be quite confusing for your reader.
+If you continually jump around from old age to childhood then this can be quite confusing for your reader.

 9. How To Introduce Your Ancestor?

 This hook may be from a later stage in their life.
-Here you will need to mention something of interest.
+Here you can mention something of interest.

 This way the reader will be intrigued to know more about the person and will continue reading.

-Starting off with “My grandfather Bert was born in Norfolk, England on May 27th 1827” can be quite boring.
+Starting with “My grandfather Bert was born in Norfolk, England on May 27th, 1827” can be quite boring.

 Let’s make it interesting!

-Start off with an interesting story or point in your ancestor’s life.
+Start with an interesting story or point in your ancestor’s life.

-Your reader will be hooked and will want to know how they got to that point in their life and what happened afterwards.
+Your reader will be hooked and will want to know how they got to that point in their life and what happened afterward.

 For example, did your ancestor have to migrate to escape poverty and to make a better life for themself?